AvtsVivek/LearnDgml/src/tasks/300400-ExploringDgmlFile/ReadMe.md

 # Exploring dgml file.

 ## Notes
-1. Executes the commands in the commands.sh file, to open the project file.
+1. Execute the commands in the commands.sh file, to open the solution file `ExploringDgmlFile` using visual studio 2022.

 2. Add a new dgml file.